zilexa/manjaro-gnome-post-install/README.md

 # What does the script do?

 ## Remove unnecessary apps
-- Geary, Gnome Theme for Firefox, X11-only gnome extensions that throw errors in log because Wayland is the Manjaro default display manager.
+- Geary, Gnome Theme for Firefox, X11-only gnome extensions that throw errors in log because Wayland (instead of X11) is the Manjaro default display manager.
+(If you really need to switch to X11, for example due to nVidia GPU, you can install the X11 Gestures extension easily.)

 ## Configure updates - for system, applications, extensions
 - Check biweekly for updates instead of every 6hrs.